bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

   - GitHub or OAuth apps to automate the release or testing of your code, including 3rd party security tools
   - Access tokens and/or SSH keys that your app or team may rely on that will be disconnected when user access is removed, IDE or command line tools and/or automation scripts

-### Process

 ### Outside Collaborators

 We’re starting with enabling SSO for direct government workers and contractors.
 After completing the transition for them, we’ll focus on enabling SSO for [outside collaborators](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization).

-Moving forward, **bcgov** GitHub organization needs mandatory and full membership.
-An option won’t be available to add outside collaborators anymore.
+Moving forward, the **bcgov** GitHub organization needs mandatory and full membership.
+The option to add outsider collaborators won’t be available anymore.

 #### Distinguishing between outside collaborators and contractors